The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Future Directions

-Outside of cluster algebras, we might also study the exchange modules of the graph associahedra of Carr and Devadoss \cite{carr-devadoss}.
+We might also study discrete homotopy theory of the graph associahedra of Carr and Devadoss \cite{carr-devadoss}.
 This generalization gives combinatorial descriptions for polytopes in terms of connected components of graphs.
-Our initial investigations suggest that much of the work done here will also carry over to these objects.
+Our initial investigations suggest that much of the work done in this paper regarding discrete homotopy theory will also carry over to these objects.